justinlewis/jmapping/_posts/2017-12-20-roaring-fork-technologists-beginnings.markdown

 ---

-After moving deep into the Rocky Mountains of Colorado I wanted to reach out to my new community to see if there where others that share my interest in technology.
+After moving deep into the Rocky Mountains of Colorado I wanted to reach out to my new community to see if there were others that share my interest in technology.
 After nearly ten years working in the technology industry I find it important to keep a network of similar professionals around so we can support and learn from each other.
 As soon as I got on my feet in a new home I started a group called the Roaring Fork Technologists since a similar group didn't seem to exist.
 This post is to introduce who the Roaring Fork Technologists are today and what they hope to become.

 [![climber]({{ site.images | relative_url }}/mt_sopris.jpg)]({{ site.images | relative_url }}/mt_sopris.jpg)